Julian-A-Mort/Regex-Tutorial/Develop/gist-template.md

 Here we are using look-ahead assertions:

-* `(?=.*[a-z])`: A positive a look-ahead assertion checking for the presence of at least one lowercase letter within the string. `.*` allows for any charachter between the start of the string and this instance of `[a-z]`.
+* `(?=.*[a-z])`: A positive a look-ahead assertion checking for the presence of at least one lowercase letter within the string.
+The `.*` allows for any characters (including none) between the start of the string and the lowercase letter.
-* The same can be said for `(?=.*[A-Z])`, `(?=.*\d)` and `(?=.*[@$!%*?&])` and their relevant characters.
+* Similarly `(?=.*[A-Z])`, `(?=.*\d)` and `(?=.*[@$!%*?&])` ensure the presence of uppercase letters, digits, and special characters, respectively.

-The look-ahead assertion makes sure the password contains a variety of characters without consuming those characters.
-It only checks that the condition is being met at any point within the string.
+These look-ahead assertions are key in password validation as they ensure the password contains a variety of character types.
+They check conditions without consuming characters, meaning they do not affect the overall matching but ensure that each condition is met somewhere within the string.

-Look-behind assertions are generally not used in password validation and not within our example.
+Look-behind assertions, while not used in this password validation example, offer similar conditional checking for patterns preceding a given point in the string.

-Look-ahead assertions are a key component of password validation.
-It allows pattern matching that is sensitive to context allowing multiple independent criteria within the pattern.

 ## Author